If you do not have symptoms of coronavirus

 Professional dog walkers must follow the physical distancing and good hygiene guidelines, including:

 - staying 2m away from pet owners at pick up and drop off

 - regular handwashing

 If walking dogs in a group:

-- do not include any dogs from self-isolating households or belonging to a person at increased medical risk – these animals should be walked separately
+- not include any dogs from self-isolating households or belonging to a person at increased medical risk – these animals should be walked separately

 - make your clients aware of this, so they can decide whether they want their dog to be walked separately or as part of the group